 - Select the file(s) to include in the object group, and specify the content options to complete the content preview.

-- Finalize any needed schema transformations and content filters.
+- Finalize any needed field and indexing filters.

 - Click Create Object Group to add the group.